taipinc/Negev2022/docs/Day 1/Unreal Engine and Cesium.md

 While Unreal Engine is installed - go ahead and open an account at [Cesium].

 After you're done installing the engine, navigate to the Marketplace tab to install the Cesium plugin.
 Search for **Cesium for Unreal**, and complete its installation.
+After everything is installed, click the **Launch** button on the upper right corner to start the engine.
+You'll be prompted to open a new project and select a template for it.
+Select the **game** category and a **blank** template.

 [https://www.unrealengine.com/en-us/download]: https://www.unrealengine.com/en-US/download
 [cesium]: https://cesium.com/